CGLemon/Sayuri/README.md

     $ cmake .. -DBLAS_BACKEND=EIGEN

-Accelerate the network fowardind pipe by GPUs.
+Accelerate the network forwarding pipe by GPUs.
 CUDA is required.

     $ cmake .. -DBLAS_BACKEND=CUDA

-Accelerate the network fowardind pipe by GPUs.
+Accelerate the network forwarding pipe by GPUs.
 CUDA and cuDNN are both required.
 It will be faster than CUDA-only in the most cases.

     $ cmake .. -DBLAS_BACKEND=CUDNN

 Accelerate to load the network file.
 Fast Float library is required.